astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 ## `dashboardConfig`

-`dashboardConfig` option let's customize the dashboard for the `astroStudioCMS`.
+`dashboardConfig` option lets you customize the dashboard for `astroStudioCMS`.
 This is used to setup your dashboard data.

 ### Usage